basmiddelham/woocommerce-bootstrap-styling/README.md

-# woocommerce-bootstrap-styling
+# Woocommerce Bootstrap styling
-Replacement for Woocommerce CSS for use in your Bootstrap project.
+Replacement for WooCommerce CSS for use in your Bootstrap project.

 Check out the [demo](https://middelham.nl/sagestarter) of this project.

-Use:
+Add this this your `functions.php`to disable default stylesheets and add WooCommerce support:

 ```
 if (class_exists('woocommerce')) {

-  // Disable the default WooCommerce stylesheet.
+  // Disable the default WooCommerce stylesheets.
   add_filter('woocommerce_enqueue_styles', '__return_empty_array');

   // Add Woocommerce support and enable Woocoommerce gallery.